intersystems-community/PythonGateway/README.md

 If they are not the same search for a Python executable that is actually used by InterSystems IRIS.

 2. Check that module is, in fact, installed.
-Open OS bash, execute `python` (maybe `python3` or `python36` on linux) and inside opened python bash execute `import <module>`.
+Open OS bash, execute `python` (maybe `python3` or `python36` on Linux) and inside opened python bash execute `import <module>`.
 If it fails with some error run in OS bash `pip install <module>`.
 Note that module name for import and module name for pip could be different.
 3. If you're sure that module is installed, compare paths used by python (it's not system path).
 Get path with:
 ```
 import sys